 6. Conclusion

-We found that when nurses’ professional autonomy was compromised, they experienced more emotional distress.
-One can expect from this finding that when nurses’ are allowed greater independence and are allowed to make choices themselves, the frequency and intensity of emotional distress would be reduced.
-The male nurses in our study were able to maintain greater professional independence than female counterparts.
-That might suggest that it is more reasonable to employ more male nurses Iranian emergency departments.
+The results revealed that nurses experienced more emotional distress when their professional autonomy was compromised in ED..
+In the other word, when nurses’ are allowed greater independence and are allowed to make choices themselves, the frequency and intensity of emotional distress would be reduced.
+So, it is recommended to increase the support and interpersonal cooperation by managers as well as using older experienced nurses beside the younger nurses to decrease their moral distress in emergency departments.

 Conflict of interest